Consumer Proposal Myths Debunked

 • creditor voting patterns

-• realistic monthly repayment amounts
+• realistic repayment amounts

 Myth 5: “It’s basically the same as bankruptcy.”

 A consumer proposal is very different from bankruptcy.
+See a full comparison here: consumer proposal vs. bankruptcy.

 With a proposal: